harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 - [Vue CLI](https://github.com/loonpwn/vue-cli-plugin-import-components) (built by me)
 - [Vite](https://github.com/antfu/vite-plugin-components)

-In this article, we'll look at why we would want automatic component imports, how you can easily build our own as well as the performance cost to your app.
-Finally, we'll look at other compile-time DX upgrades that are possible.
+In this article, we'll look at: why automatic component imports exist, how you can easily build our own auto component importer using a Webpack loader and what the performance cost of using them has on your app.

+Finally, we'll look at some other compile-time DX upgrades that are possible.

 ## Why Automatic Component Imports?

 The _why_ that comes first to my mind, is the developer experience is great.
-No more confusion or bugs on import paths, refactoring becomes easier and there's less code overall.
+No more confusion or typos on import paths, refactoring becomes easier and there's less code overall.

-The unintuitive but equally great advantage is found in the problem that this feature was first solving.
+The unintuitive but equally great advantage is found in the problem that this feature first solved.

 The UI framework [Vuetify](https://vuetifyjs.com/) is a huge library of over 80 components, coming in at [99.4KB](https://cdnjs.cloudflare.com/ajax/libs/vuetify/2.3.17/vuetify.js) for their scripts and as far as I know, was the first to introduce automatic component imports.

 ### Problem: UI Framework Bloat

-One of the complaints you'll hear about using a UI framework over something as simple as [TailwindCSS](https://tailwindcss.com/) is the bloat it will add to your app.
+One of the complaints you'll hear about using a UI framework over something simple like [TailwindCSS](https://tailwindcss.com/), is the bloat it will add to your app.

 This is a valid concern.
 It's unlikely your application is going to need half the components that a UI framework has to offer.
-Forcing your users to download code that will never run, dead code, is not good.
+Forcing browsers to download code that will never run, dead code, is not ideal.

 Additionally, this component bloat can make import paths harder to work with and further scope for issues to pop up.